uwdata/mosaic/docs/examples/seattle-temp.md

   reset();
 </script>

-# Seattle Average Temperature
+# Seattle Temperatures

-Historical monthly average temperatures in Seattle, WA.
+Historical monthly temperatures in Seattle, WA.
+The gray range shows the minimum and maximum recorded temperatures.
+The blue range shows the average lows and highs.

 <Example spec="/specs/yaml/seattle-temp.yaml" />